reactjs/react.dev/beta/src/content/apis/react/useId.md

 <Gotcha>

-If you use [server rendering,](/apis/react-dom/server) you must render an identical component tree on the server and the client.
-If the trees you render on the server and the client don't match exactly, the generated IDs won't match up.
+**`useId` requires an identical component tree on the server and the client** when you use [server rendering](/apis/react-dom/server).
+If the trees you render on the server and the client don't match exactly, the generated IDs won't match.

 </Gotcha>